 - His preference for “incompetent sycophants”, like Lieutenant General Brij Mohan Kaul, a fellow Kashmiri pandit, after ignoring “legendary professionals”, like General Kodendera Subayya Thimmayya and his “rightful successor” Lieutenant General Shankarrao Pandurang Patil Thorat.
 Apart from Kaul, General Pran Nath Thapar, Brigadier DK “Monty” Palit and Lieutenant General Lionel Protip “Bogey” Sen were also supposed to be “incompetent officers” who were patronized by Nehru and Menon.

-- The “suicidal” “Forward Policy”, whereby Indian posts were pushed forward aggressively, with no tactical considerations, purely for the show of flag – a politicians’ folly.
+- The so-called suicidal and much-maligned “Forward Policy”, whereby Indian posts were pushed forward aggressively, with no tactical considerations, purely for the show of flag – a politician’s folly.

 - The government’s interference in purely military decisions that led to ultimate disaster.

 Has any of our readers heard anything outside the contours of the points stated above?
 These do capture the essence and flavour of the story of our 1962 China debacle, right?

 So now come let’s examine each of these, keeping aside opinions or predispositions, in the light of documented facts and events, rather than hearsay, innuendos, and personal anecdotes.
 Given the vast scope of the subject, we will limit our focus on the following: